It’s been years since I originally created this recipe for DIY laundry detergent.

-- 2 parts washing soda (I did this quite literally and started with two cups of washing soda)
+I did this quite literally and started with two cups of washing soda.

-- 2 parts Borax (again, the literal approach with two cups)
+Again, I took the literal approach with two cups.

-- 1 part grated or chopped Fels-Naptha soap (I’d read that some people put the soap in a food processor to get it into tiny bits; I just got out my cheese grater and put it to work)
+I’ve read that some people put the soap in a food processor to get it into tiny bits.

-- Do laundry (I dropped a 1/4 cup measuring spoon into the container for doling out the detergent.
-Most of the recipes I’d read recommended using anything from 3 tablespoons to 4 tablespoons of detergent in the wash.
-I figured why not just measure out the 1/4 cup–which equals 4 tablespoons–and be done with it)
+Most of the recipes I’d read recommended using anything from 3 tablespoons to 4 tablespoons of detergent in the washer.

 DIY detergent works in all kinds of washing machines